azat-co/practicalnode/chapter4/chapter4.md

 - `tags`: array

 We can extract these variables from multiple sources (databases, file systems, user input, and so on).
-For example, in the `jade-example.js` file, we use hard-coded values for `title`, `author`, `tags`, but pass through a command-line argument for `body`:
+For example, in the `pug-example.js` file, we use hard-coded values for `title`, `author`, `tags`, but pass through a command-line argument for `body`:

-    var jade = require('jade'),
+    var pug = require('pug'),
       fs = require('fs');

     var data = {